Who Introduced You to the Lord?

 Our vocation is the path by which we journey to Heaven.
 God has called each of us by name to Himself.
 In baptism we each received a share in the divine mission and a responsibility to be faithful to that mission.
 When a man and a woman answer God’s call to the vocation of marriage, they agree to live out this responsibility together as man and wife, and if blessed by children, then also together as father and mother.
 The obligation of their baptismal calling expands in a particular way to include the sanctity and salvation of their spouse and children.

-CCC 1656 – “In our own time, in a world often alien and even hostile to faith, believing families are of primary importance as centers of living, radiant faith.
+“In our own time, in a world often alien and even hostile to faith, believing families are of primary importance as centers of living, radiant faith.
 For this reason the Second Vatican Council, using an ancient expression, calls the family the Ecclesia domestica [Domestic Church].
 It is in the bosom of the family that parents are ‘by word and example . . . the first heralds of the faith with regard to their children.
-They should encourage them in the vocation which is proper to each child, fostering with special care any religious vocation.'”
+They should encourage them in the vocation which is proper to each child, fostering with special care any religious vocation.’”
+(Catechism of the Catholic Church, 1656)

-I grew up in the 1950’s-1960’s.
-I raised my children in the 1980’s-2000’s.
-Without falling into a sense of false nostalgia, I believe I can say that in relative terms, my childhood took place in a much more simple and safe time compared to the time of my children.
-And today, the world has become even more complex and more “alien and even hostile to faith”.
+I grew up in the 1950s-1960s.
+I raised my children in the 1980s-2000s.
+Without falling into a sense of false nostalgia, I believe I can say that in relative terms, my childhood took place in a much simpler and safer time compared to the time of my children.
+And today, the world has become even more complex and more “alien and even hostile to faith.”
 Therefore, the second question posed above is clearly one of great urgency and it is critical that we understand the obligations of our vocation.

-CCC 1657 – “It is here that the father of the family, the mother, children, and all members of the family exercise the priesthood of the baptized in a privileged way ‘by the reception of the sacraments, prayer and thanksgiving, the witness of a holy life, and self-denial and active charity.’
+“It is here that the father of the family, the mother, children, and all members of the family exercise the priesthood of the baptized in a privileged way ‘by the reception of the sacraments, prayer and thanksgiving, the witness of a holy life, and self-denial and active charity.’
 Thus the home is the first school of Christian life and ‘a school for human enrichment.’
-Here one learns endurance and the joy of work, fraternal love, generous – even repeated – forgiveness, and above all divine worship in prayer and the offering of one’s life.”
-(Cf. Mt 11:28)
+Here one learns endurance and the joy of work, fraternal love, generous – even repeated – forgiveness, and above all divine worship in prayer and the offering of one’s life”—cf. Mt 11:28.
+(Catechism of the Catholic Church, 1657)

 When I recall my childhood, the specific occasions remembered are those times and events that, at the time, held special relevance to me.
 It is difficult to predict what an adult will one day remember of his childhood.
 But know this, children are like video recorders, capturing everything.
 One day, when the need arises, an adult will pull from his memory banks examples to serve him in time of need.
 Will these memories serve him well, leading him to life or will the wrong message and example be there, leading him to wrong and destructive choices?
 I was blessed with good and holy parents; I can only hope, now that my children are grown, that they are able to say the same about me.